 If your e-commerce strategy consist of ‘let’s open an online store’ then you will fail.
 Simply opening an online store does not increase sales!
 So how do you achieve your objective of increasing sales?

-We advise clients of an e-commerce strategy that we call ‘The 3 pillars of e-commerce’.
+We advise clients to implement an e-commerce strategy that we call ‘The 3 pillars of e-commerce’.
 It divides the actionable part of your strategy into 3 parts:

 Each pillar is fundamental in creating a successful e-commerce store, and each pillar requires careful planning of long term initiatives and implementation.
 It is necessary to carefully formulate your strategy for each pillar, including which tools to use, frequency of using these tools, budgets, expected results, and careful evaluation.